Christmas banner 778 x 150 px

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

-Soon after the media learned of Majors’ abuse, Marvel dropped him from the roster for The Kang Dynasty.
-After a bit of too-ing and fro-ing, Marvel decided to drop the Kang storyline entirely and move on to tie the film more directly into its follow-up, effectively turning Avengers: Doomsday into Avengers: Secret Wars Part I.
+Soon after the media learned of Majors’ abuse, Marvel dropped him from the roster for The Kang Dynasty, paving the way for Avengers: Doomsday before Avengers: Secret Wars.

 Robert Downey Jr. as Dr. Doom